HimashaHerath/wooden-art/OWNER_GUIDE.md

 ### Categories
 Use these to organize your products:
-- **Sculptures**: Artistic wood carvings
+- **functional**: Bowls, cutting boards, utensils
+- **decorative**: Wall art, ornaments, display pieces
-- **Furniture**: Tables, chairs, cabinets
+- **furniture**: Tables, chairs, cabinets
-- **Decorative**: Wall art, ornaments
+- **sculptures**: Artistic wood carvings
-- **Functional**: Bowls, cutting boards, utensils
+- **kitchen**: Food-safe cutting boards, utensils
-- **Art Pieces**: Unique artistic creations
-- **Custom**: Made-to-order pieces
+- **home-decor**: Decorative pieces for home styling

+*Note: Categories are predefined in the system.
+Contact your developer to add new categories.*

 ## 🔄 How Updates Work

-When you save changes in the admin:
+When you publish changes in Sanity Studio:
-1. Your changes are saved to GitHub (automatic)
+1. Your content is saved to Sanity's secure cloud (instant)
-2. Vercel detects the changes (automatic)
-3. Your website rebuilds with new content (automatic)
+2. Your website fetches the new content (instant)
-4. Changes appear on your live site (1-2 minutes)
+3. Changes appear on your live site immediately

-**You don't need to do anything except save!**
+**No waiting!
+Your changes are live the moment you hit "Publish"!**

+### Optional: Automatic Rebuilds
+Your developer can set up webhooks so that:
+- Major content changes trigger a full site rebuild
+- This ensures maximum performance and SEO benefits
+- You'll still see changes instantly, rebuilds happen in background

 ## 📱 Mobile Friendly

-Your admin dashboard works on:
+Sanity Studio works perfectly on:
-- Desktop computers
+- Desktop computers (best experience)
-- Tablets
+- Tablets (great for image uploads)
-- Smartphones
+- Smartphones (basic editing capabilities)

-Your website automatically looks great on all devices.
+Your website automatically looks great on all devices and loads super fast.

 ## 🆘 Troubleshooting